-In 2018, I set myself the challenge of doing all my clothes shopping secondhand, with the exception of things like underwear and gym clothes.
-A year on, I’m happy to say that this ‘challenge’ has become a firm habit.
+In 2018, I set myself the challenge of doing all my clothes shopping secondhand, with the exception of things like underwear* and gym clothes*, which I try to buy from ethical and sustainable brands.
+Three years on, I’m happy to say that this ‘challenge’ has become a firm habit.
 I no longer buy new clothes, unless it’s an item I really love or one I really need, and I can’t find a reasonable secondhand alternative.
 Through this process, I’ve found a new love for fashion, and have been able to intuitively find pieces that fit my personal style – something I really struggled with in the past.

-Since shopping secondhand is becoming more popular (I’ve seen LOADS of posts about it recently, and that makes me so happy), I thought I’d share the main lessons I’ve learnt from this practice over the past 12 months!
-So if you’d like to embark on a similar challenge, but don’t really know where to start, then read on!
+Since shopping secondhand is becoming more popular (I’ve seen LOADS of posts about it recently, and that makes me so happy), I thought I’d share the main lessons I’ve learnt from this practice!
+So if you’d like to embark on a similar challenge, but don’t really know where to start, then read on.

 Shopping secondhand isn’t limiting